 Research students receive the majority of their generic training via University-level courses, but Department-specific research training is offered by academics and technical staff, as well as through both student and academic seminars.

-Please have a look at our general research pages, and our research groups (Algorithms & Complexity and Innovative Computing) to get a general idea of who is interested in what at our department.
+Please have a look at our research pages and our research groups to get a general idea of who is interested in what in our department.

 You can also investigate further via our staff listing page, from where you can get to individual profile pages, most of which in turn contain links to personal web pages.
 Do not forget to check out Durham Research Online (DRO), DBLP and arXiv.org where you can search for individuals' papers.
 If you are interested in joining us then please contact relevant staff, and please avoid sending blanket emails.